 Q: Why is my kalanchoe dropping leaves?

 A: Often, this is a sign of over-watering.
-If the leaves are turning yellow before dropping, your plant may be suffering from root rot.
+If the leaves are turning yellow before dropping, your plant may be suffering from rot.
 You may be able to repot into a better-draining potting mix.
-If you do choose to repot, trim off any visible signs of rot on the roots, but be sure there’s still lots of roots on the plant.
+If you do choose to repot, trim off any visible signs of rot on the roots, but be sure there are still lots of roots on the plant.